Xablu/Meetups/01 Starting a Xamarin Project with MvvmCross/README.md

 # Meetups
-Xablu is the host of several Meetups, in this repository you will find the presentations and the samples
+Learn how to get started with MvvmCross and Xamarin!
+In this meetup you will learn the basics off app development with MvvmCross!